-South Korea, the challenger in beauty industry
+South Korea, once the challenger in the beauty industry.

-According to a recent report from the luxury bench marker L2, Chinese interest for western beauty & cosmetics products is slightly declining whereas the South Korean beauty has seen strong results.
-Figures show that about one quarter of the cosmetic imports in China come from their neighbor South Korea.
+According to a report from the luxury bench marker L2, Chinese interest in western beauty & cosmetics products was slightly declining whereas South Korean beauty had seen strong results.
+Figures showed that about one-quarter of the cosmetic imports in China came from their neighbor South Korea.
 The research director of L2 declared that South Korea is the source of beauty innovation and that numerous products originating from it were copied by several western brands (including bb cream and cushion compacts).

 K-pop & Cosmetics: more fashion

 It appears that South Korean beauty brands are mastering the online channel, ensuring a better reach in the Chinese market.
 Maybe the fact that South Korea is closer to China in terms of culture, helps the beauty brands to better grasp the expectations of Chinese consumers.

 Laneíge had an index on Baidu of 11,194, a growth of 89% during just about a year.
 Although western brands like Kiehl’s, Estée Lauder, Sephora and Lancôme (owned by LVMH) still lead the Baidu index.
-Laneíge stand at the top of Weibo, being mentioned on the blogging platform more than 2,100 times every month.
-South Korean beauty products are mentioned more than 42 times the Index average.
+Laneíge stands at the top of Weibo, being mentioned on the blogging platform more than 2,100 times every month.
+South Korean beauty products are mentioned more than 42 times the index average.

 Digital-savvy Korean brands

-Innisfree is the current king, leading the search volume on Baidu, Taobao (Tmall) and Youku.
+Innisfree is the current king, leading the search volume on Baidu, Taobao (Tmall), and Youku.
 Innisfree successfully complied with the Chinese market characteristics as the brand used K-pop celebrities to advertise their products, and formulated a campaign with social content featuring WeChat.
-One of the WeChat post had over 10,000 views while the campaign had around 17.7 million impressions and 36,000 mentions on Weibo.
+One of the WeChat posts had over 10,000 views while the campaign had around 17.7 million impressions and 36,000 mentions on Weibo.

-Korean Brands have invested on the Chinese Web Communication
+Great investment in the Chinese Web Communication

 Laneíge’s effort on the Chinese internet platforms was successful as their video “Fashion in Seoul” featuring someone using WeChat, was seen more than 2 million times on Youku.
-Furthermore, Korea drama shows are witnessing a strong growth in popularity among the Chinese people, the TV-show “Descendants of the Sun” in March 2015 strategically starring Laneíge’s spokesmodel Kang Mo Yeon, reached over 440 million viewers across China.
+Furthermore, Korean drama shows are witnessing strong growth in popularity among the Chinese people, the TV show “Descendants of the Sun” in March 2015 strategically starring Laneíge’s spokesmodel Kang Mo Yeon, reached over 440 million viewers across China.